jcs/ssh-agent-card-prompt/README.md

 **ssh-agent-card-prompt**
 moves the current
 ssh-agent(1)
-socket
+socket (as set in the
+`SSH_AUTH_SOCK`
-(as set in the SSH\_AUTH\_SOCK environment variable) to a temporary location and listens itself on that socket.
+environment variable) to a temporary location and creates a new socket at the location pointed to by that variable.

 When an SSH client connects,
 **ssh-agent-card-prompt**
+connects to the original
+ssh-agent(1)
-connects to the original ssh-agent process and proxies requests and responses between the two.
+process and proxies requests and responses between the two.

-When
+After
 **ssh-agent-card-prompt**
-detects an SSH\_AGENTC\_SIGN\_REQUEST message that appears to be for a PKCS key, it presents a modal X11 window with the
+detects and forwards an SSH\_AGENTC\_SIGN\_REQUEST message that appears to be for a PKCS key, ssh-agent(1) will block while waiting for the security key to be tapped and respond to the request.
+At that point,
+**ssh-agent-card-prompt**
+will present a modal X11 window with the
 *prompt*
-text and information about the process that is making the SSH agent connection.
+text and information about the process that is making the agent connection, reminding the user to tap the key.

-If the Escape key is pressed while presenting the dialog, the connections to the client and ssh-agent are dropped.
+If the Escape key is pressed while presenting the dialog, the connections to the client and ssh-agent are immediately dropped.
-If the security key is tapped, the original ssh-agent will send a response and
+If the security key is tapped, ssh-agent(1) will send its response to
 **ssh-agent-card-prompt**
-will automatically close its X11 window.
+which will then automatically close its X11 window.

 When
 **ssh-agent-card-prompt**
-exits, the original ssh-agent socket is moved back into place.
+exits, the original ssh-agent socket is moved back to the path pointed to by the
+`SSH_AUTH_SOCK`
+variable.

 # OPTIONS